telefonicaid/perseo-fe/docs/API/plain_rules.md

     -   UPDATE: update attributes, asumming they exist (otherwise the update operation fails at CB)
     -   DELETE: delete attributes (or the entity itself if the attributes list is empty)
 -   trust: optional, trust for getting an access token from Auth Server which can be used to get to a Context Broker behind a PEP.
-This trust is indexed by `id` in a configuration file named configTrust.js which has the following format which describe full client credentials including idm endpoint:
+This trust is indexed by `id` in a configuration file named configTrust.js (full path /opt/perseo-fe/configTrust.js i.e. in a docker image) which has the following format which describe full client credentials including idm endpoint:

     ```